pypy/pypy.org/posts/2025/01/state-of-tracing.md

 JIT compiler architectures.
 The most common one is that of a method-based JIT, which will compile one method or function at a time.
 Then there are tracing JIT compilers, which generate code by tracing the execution of the user's program.
-They often focus on loops as stheir main unit of compilation.
+They often focus on loops as their main unit of compilation.

 Then there is the distinction between a "regular" JIT compiler and that of a *meta-JIT*.
 A regular JIT is built to compile one specific source language to